kriszyp/alkali/README.md

 Alkali also exports an options object.
 It has the following properties:
 `options.moveLiveElementsEnabled` - This indicates whether or not alkali supports elements with variables, restarting the variables when an element is reattached.
 This is enabled (`true`) by default, but it requires expensive mutation observation, and it is recommended that you disable it, and avoid reattaching alkali constructed elements (that should be created, attached, removed and left to be collected).

-## Updaters
+## Renderers

-Updaters are an additional mechanism for making UI components react to data changes.
-Updaters allow us to add reactive capabilities to existing components with minimal change.
-Updaters are given a variable to respond to, an element (or set of elements) to attach to, and rendering functionality to perform.
+Renderers are an additional mechanism for making UI components react to data changes.
+Renderers allow us to add reactive capabilities to existing components with minimal change.
+Renderers are given a variable to respond to, an element (or set of elements) to attach to, and rendering functionality to perform.
 When an updater's variable changes, it will queue the rendering functionality, and render the change in the next rendering frame, if the element is still visible.
-The `Updater` module includes several specific updaters, for updating attributes and the text of an element.
-The following Updaters are available from `alkali/Updater`:
+The `Renderer` module includes several specific updaters, for updating attributes and the text of an element.
+The following Renderers are available from `alkali/Renderer`:

-Updater - This should be constructed with an options object that defines the source `variable`, the associated DOM `element`, and an `renderUpdate` method that will perform the rerender with the latest value from the variable.
+Renderer - This should be constructed with an options object that defines the source `variable`, the associated DOM `element`, and an `renderUpdate` method that will perform the rerender with the latest value from the variable.

-Updater.AttributeUpdater - This perform updates on an element's attribute.
+Renderer.AttributeRenderer - This perform updates on an element's attribute.
 This should be constructed with an options object that defines the source `variable`, the associated DOM `element`, and the `name` of the attribute to be updated when the variable changes.

-Updater.ContentUpdater - This perform updates on an element's text content.
+Renderer.ContentRenderer - This perform updates on an element's text content.
 This should be constructed with an options object that defines the source `variable` and the associated DOM `element` to be updated when the variable changes.

  For example, we could create a simple variable: